lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    The second column shows that the temperature starts from 0, but rapidly reaches the expected value near :math:`T=1`, as requested.
+    The second column shows that the temperature *Temp* starts from 0, but rapidly reaches the requested value and stabilize itself near :math:`T=1`.

 ..  container:: justify